Shop Best-selling Swim Gear of the Season | SHOP NOW

 Welcome to the top tier of racing swimwear.
 Elite tech suits are engineered for one thing: maximum speed.
 These suits are packed with the latest innovations, including hydrophobic fabrics that make water bead up and roll off, strategically mapped compression panels to optimize muscle function, and bonded seams that create a perfectly smooth, drag-free surface.
 Because they are designed for peak performance, they have a much shorter lifespan and are typically saved for the most important meets of the season, like championships.
 These are the suits you see on elite athletes, and they represent the pinnacle of competitive swim technology.

-Why Do Some Suits Cost More?
+Why Do Some Racing Suits Cost More?

 So, what’s behind the big price jump from a practice jammer to an elite tech suit?
 It all comes down to research, development, and materials.
 The most expensive suits use advanced, lightweight textiles that are meticulously engineered to repel water and compress muscles in just the right way.
 The construction is also different; instead of traditional stitching, they use bonded or taped seams to eliminate any source of drag.
 Finally, getting a suit approved by World Aquatics (formerly FINA) for high-level competition is a rigorous process that adds to the cost.
 When you buy a high-end suit, you’re paying for cutting-edge technology designed to help swimmers shave precious fractions of a second off their time.